Becoming one’s “best self.” Appealing notion, isn’t it?

 Try this on for size.
 Maybe we shouldn’t be striving for the “best self.”
 What if we could accept a “good self” instead, focusing on being good enough – damn good in fact – good, in all its variations.

 Here’s my thinking.
-I was browsing a variety of relationship articles, and naturally, the prevailing wisdom is that we should be our “best selves.”
-Moreover, if the relationship is healthy, our partner will encourage us to become our “best self.”
+I was browsing a variety of relationship articles, and I wasn’t surprised to see the prevailing wisdom offer prescriptions to become our “best selves.”
+Furthermore, the experts instruct, if the relationship is healthy then our partner will encourage us to become our “best self.”

 So what if we imagine ourselves to be stage actors, able to take up voice lessons and tap dance at age 40, two-stepping our way from Peoria to Broadway?
 What if we imagine ourselves winning a Pulitzer for photojournalism, and we’ve never made it beyond the Neighborhood Newspaper pics of the local boy scout troop?

 If a partner discourages us (gently) from pursuing a dream, is that preventing us from being a “best self” or reflecting a level of tender acceptance for who and where we are?

 If a partner discourages us from pursuing a viable ambition whatever it may be, do we accept his word and his perspective before fully inhabiting our own?

 Do we put relationship interests first?
 Family interests first?
 Our partner’s view of who we are and what we’re capable of before our own – and our own interests?

 Clearly, each scenario is different and the only right answer (if such a thing ever exists) is “it depends.”
 We want our relationships to work.
 Women are culturally conditioned (and some might say hard-wired) to put family, children especially, before everything else.
 Often, we have no choice.
 And yes, certainly, that’s true of men as well.